aquarium and pond answers, information, articles, resources

 Usnea is best as a used as a bath ALONG with an in tank treatment with one of the first three noted medications (or better hospital tank).

-And finally, a fifth consideration is Allicin, the active ingredient in Garlic.
-Mycobacterium marinum) has been demonstrated to be effectively treated with Allicin.
+A sixth consideration is Allicin, the active ingredient in RAW Garlic.
+Mycobacterium marinum) has been demonstrated to be effectively treated with Allicin, at least in vitro.

 SeaChem Garlic Guard can be used in a fish food slurry preparation and mixed with both Neomycin and Kanamycin for improving the potential effectiveness of tuberculosis treatment.